BMC-CS-113/BMC-CS-113.github.io/hws/HW05_loops.md

 > **IF YOUR CODE DOES NOT COMPILE ON GRADESCOPE, YOU WILL NOT RECEIVE ANY POINTS FROM THE AUTOGRADER**.
 When you submit, make sure to check if the autograder compiles and if you test some of the public test cases.

+## 1. Numbers

+Write a program called `NumbersLoops.java` that implements the following methods.
+Make sure to test the methods in the file's main method.

+### 1.1 Previous even

+Write a method called `previousEven` that takes in an integer and prints out all the previous even numbers.
+Implement this method using a **for loop**.

+For example, `previousEven(6)` should print out `6 4 2`, `previousEven(9)` should print out `8 6 4 2 `.
+Make sure to put a space between the numbers and print all the numbers on one line.

+It is ok if there is a space after the `2`.

+### 1.2 Previous odd

+Write a method called `previousOdd` that takes in an integer and prints out all the previous odd numbers.
+Implement this method using a **while loop**.

+For example, `previousOdd(6)` should print out `5 3 1`, `previousOdd(9)` should print out `9 7 5 3 1`.
+Make sure to put a space between the numbers and print all the numbers on one line.

+It is ok if there is a space after the `2`.

+## 2. Playing with Words!

+Write a program called `WordsLoops.java` that implements the following methods.
+Make sure to test the methods in the file's main method.

+> **Hint**: You will want to use some of the `String` methods covered in Lab02 and Lab03.

+### 2.1 removeLetter

+Write a method called `removeLetter` that takes in a String and a letter and returns the String but will all instances of that letter removed.
+Implement this method using a **for loop**.

+For example, `removeLetter("asdfghsassaaaae", 'a')` should return `sdfghssse`.

+### 2.2 removeLetters

+Write a method called `removeLetters` that takes in a String and an array of letters and returns the String but will all instances of the letters removed.
+Implement this method using a **while loop**.

+For example, `removeLetter("asdfghsassaaaae", ['a','s'])` should return `dfghe`.

+Your method can called `removeLetters` from 2.1

+### 2.3 generateRandWord

+Write a method called `generateRandWord` that takes in an integer and returns a word of that length of random letters from `a-z`.
+Each character should be chosen at random.
+You can choose to use either a **while loop** or a **for loop**

-## Arrays
+## 3. Arrays

-In a file called `ArraysRecursion.java`, write the following methods.
+In a file called `ArraysLoops.java`, write the following methods.

-### 1 isPalindrome
+### 3.1 isPalindrome

 A palindrome is a word (or an ordered collection) that is the same backwords.
 For example, `madam` and `"a man, a plan, a canal – Panama` are both palindromes.

-#### 1.1 isPalindrome characters

 Write a method called `isPalindrome` that takes in an array of characters and returns true if the array is a palindrome.
 If the array is empty, the method should return `true` since that technically is a palindrome.

-> Note, do not solve this by reversing the array and then comparing the two arrays.

-#### 1.2 isPalindrome integers

-Write a method called `isPalindrome` that takes in an array of integers and returns true if the array is a palindrome.
-If the array is empty, the method should return `true`.

-> Note, do not solve this by reversing the array and then comparing the two arrays.

-### 2. Sorted

-Write a method caled `isSorted` that takes in an array of integers and a boolean and determines if the list of numbers is sorted.
-If the boolean parameter is `true`, then the method should check if the numbers are sorted in ascending order (1234), if the parameter is `false`, then the method should check if the numbers are sorted in descending order (4321).

-### 3. removeLetters

-Write a method called `removeLetters` that takes in a String and an array of letters and returns the String but with all instances of the letters removed.

-For example, `removeLetters("asdfghsassaaaae", ['a','s'])` should return `dfghe`.

-Your method can use `removeLetter` from the last assignment.

-### 4. countOccurrences
+### 3.2 locationOf

-Write a recursive method called `countOccurrences` that takes in an array of integers and a target integer, and returns how many times the target integer appears in the array.
+Write a method called `locationOf` that takes in an array of integers, a specific integer, and returns the last index of where that integer appears in the array.
+If the integer is not in the array, return `-1.`

-For example, `countOccurrences([1, 2, 3, 2, 4, 2], 2)` should return 3.

-### 5. power

-Write a recursive method called `power` that takes in an array of double and an integer n and returns a new array where every double $$x$$ in the original array is $$x^n$$.
-You are not allowed to use the `power` from the `Math` library or the `**` operator.

-<i>Hint:</i> you will likely want to create a recursive method `power` that takes in a double x and a integer n and returns $$x^n$$.
+You can choose to use a **for loop** or a **while loop**.

+For example `locationOf({2,4,5,1,5}, 5)` would return `4` and `locationOf({2,4,5,1,5}, 9)` would return `-1`.

 ## README.txt